Target Audience: All beautiful people on this planet.

 The QA team should also review bugs logged by people outside the team, checking for accuracy, validity, reproducibility, and of course severity.
 If you do revise somebody’s severity assignment on a bug, be sure to notify them and explain the reason for the reassignment.

 Feeling bored?
-So, Before moving onto the Priority section, Lets refuel ourselves by reading the below joke:
+So, Before moving to the Priority section, Let’s refuel us by reading the below joke:

 An employee goes to see his supervisor in the front office.

 “Boss,” he says, “we’re doing some heavy house-cleaning at home tomorrow, and my wife needs me to help with the attic and the garage, moving and hauling stuff.”

 “We’re short-handed,” the boss replies.
 “I can’t give you the day off.”